About Consumer Protection Ontario – Administrative Authorities

 Contact the (BAO for questions or complaints about a cemetery or crematorium operator or salesperson, or a funeral home, funeral director or transfer operator.

-The Ministry of Government and Consumer Services will continue to be responsible for legislation, regulation, and for burial sites, war graves, cemetery closures and abandoned cemeteries.
+The Ministry of Public and Business Service Delivery will continue to be responsible for legislation, regulation, and for burial sites, war graves, cemetery closures and abandoned cemeteries.
 For information, contact the ministry toll-free at 1-800-889-9768.

 The Condominium Authority of Ontario provides condominium owners and residents, among others, with tools and information about living in a condo.
 It also manages and oversees the operations of the Condominium Authority Tribunal, which is responsible for resolving condominium-related disputes that are prescribed in regulation.